Ceramic Headstone Pictures

 Ceramic pictures are among the most useful products now available to help perfectly memorialize any loved one.
-In days past, creating a fitting grave stone memorial required relying almost exclusively upon the wordsmith’s ability to summarize a life in a few words that could be engraved in stone.
+In days past, creating a fitting gravestone memorial required relying almost exclusively upon the wordsmith’s ability to summarize a life in a few words that could then be engraved in stone.
 But now an age-old adage comes to the rescue: “a picture is worth a thousand words.”
-By simply including a precious family photo on any grave marker -- in the form of a ceramic picture -- a family can add an infinite amount of meaning and usefulness to their loved one’s grave marker memorial.
+By simply including a precious family photo on any grave marker, in the form of a ceramic picture, a family can add an infinite amount of meaning and usefulness to their loved one’s grave marker or memorial.
 With the aid of modern digital photography technology, ceramic pictures can take on just about any form, from a full color oval, to a black and white heart-shaped portrait.
 Here are just a few ideas that can help to assure that the addition of a ceramic photo to a new or existing memorial helps create the best possible remembrance for the ages.

-Probably the most commonly use for ceramic pictures on grave markers is to simply transpose a treasured family portrait permanently onto the ceramic.
+One of the most common uses for ceramic pictures to be placed on a grave marker is to simply transpose a treasured family portrait permanently onto the ceramic.
 This can be done with amazing ease by today’s ceramic photograph technicians, who not only transfer the photo, but upon request, can 'clean up' the image, which is especially useful when the photo is old or worn.
-The family would simply submit a digital photo to the production crew who then applies a few minor editing touches using photo editing software and then “prints” the picture onto the ceramic using a machine that works much like a traditional laser printer.
+The family would simply submit a digital photo to the production crew, who would then apply those few minor editing touches using a special photo editing software, and then “prints” the picture onto the ceramic using a machine that works much like a traditional laser printer.
 The main difference is that the image is baked onto the ceramic plate in layers, rather than all at once, which helps ensure the longevity of the print on the ceramic.
-Once the image is baked onto the ceramic, it becomes a permanent, weather proof feature that will last the ages once installed on a grave marker (using a very strong, permanent adhesive backing on the picture.
+Once the image is baked onto the ceramic, it becomes a permanent, weather proof feature that will last the ages once installed on a grave marker, when using a very strong, permanent adhesive backing on the picture.
 The permanent backing, or tape, used to install the photo is even available as an option to all fo the ceramic plates offered.
 When families opt for the tape backing, the photos arrives with the pre-installed, double sided tape on the back of the ceramic, which is pre-cut to the size and shape of the plate, to ensure an elegant addition to the memorial.
 This double sided adhesive offers peace of mind in that it both simplifies the installation process of the portrait, and permanently holds it in place.